rokj/bitcoin_dealer/README.rst

 Bitcoin dealer is simple Django program (trading bot) for trading bitcoins currently only on MtGox exchange.

 Bitcoin dealer supports MtGox API version 1 (https://en.bitcoin.it/wiki/MtGox/API) with following currencies:
-USD, EUR, GBP, PLN, CAD, AUD, CHF, CNY, NZD, RUB, DKK, HKD, SGD, THB, JPY, SEK
+USD, EUR, GBP, PLN, CAD, AUD, CHF, CNY, NZD, RUB, DKK, HKD, SGD, THB, JPY and SEK.

+Although program is really simple, it supports stop orders (https://en.wikipedia.org/wiki/Order_(exchange)#Stop_orders) and maybe something more, but I am not really familiar with trading techniques and jargon.

 Program is most useful for those who do not have time to watch price of bitcoin all the time, have a PC running all the time and know how to write few "Hello worlds" with two if cases.